 PENN STATE ERIE, THE BEHREND COLLEGE

-ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and COO
+ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and Chief Operating Officer

-DAWN G. BLASKO, Interim Associate Dean for Academic Affairs
+DAWN G. BLASKO, Associate Dean for Academic Affairs

 Academic and Career Planning Center -- TERRI MANDO and COURTNEY STEDING, Co-Directors

 Admissions and Financial Aid/Enrollment Management -- MARY-ELLEN MADIGAN, Director

 Business, Sam and Irene Black School of -- BALAJI RAJAGOPALAN, Director

 Center for eLearning Initiatives -- WAYNE E. ANDERSON, Instructional Designer

 Community and Workforce Programs -- MICHELLE HARTMANN, Director